cis-projects/swen90007_course_notes/_build/html/_sources/setup_dev/3_postgresql_setup.md

 folder and launching it.
 When you open PostgreSQL for the first time, you'll be asked to input your superuser password.

-When you finish your project and deploy it to Heroku, you do not need the local DB server.
-You are going to need to connect your application to the server on Heroku.
+When you finish your project and deploy it to Render, you do not need the local DB server.
+You are going to need to connect your application to the postgres server on Render.
 These steps will come later.

 ## Create a Database